 2. How are Their Animals Trained?

-The animals at T.I.G.E.R.S are used for movies, commercials, fairs and photo ops which all require they be vigorously trained in order to perform their tricks and not harm the general public that get up close and personal with them.
+The animals at T.I.G.E.R.S are used for movies, commercials, fairs, and photo ops which all require they be vigorously trained to perform their tricks and not harm the general public that gets up close and personal with them.
 This is overseen by the director of T.I.G.E.R.S, Doc Bhagavan Antle.

-Operant conditioning methods that use food and water as a reward for compliant behavior are often used when the animal is hungry or thirsty prior to the reward being offered to ensure effectiveness.
-This means that in order to get an animal to perform a trained task, food and water are typically withheld for a period of time before hand to ensure the animal will want to earn that reward.
+Operant conditioning methods that use food and water as a reward for compliant behavior are often used when the animal is hungry or thirsty before the reward is offered to ensure effectiveness.
+This means that to get an animal to perform a trained task, food and water are typically withheld for some time beforehand to ensure the animal will want to earn that reward.
 This reduces these animals to begging for a sip from a baby bottle when they’d be hunting in the wild.